Secure by design

 Private keys should always be handled carefully.
 Guest keys are not stored, and registered users should keep their private keys secure and only download them on trusted devices.

-If you prefer generating keys on your own computer, you can use OpenSSL from the command line.
-The example below creates a 2048-bit RSA private key and then exports the matching public key.
+If you prefer generating keys on your own computer, you can use the utility ssh-keygen from the command line.
+The example below creates a 2048-bit RSA private key and public key.

 You can inspect the files afterward to confirm they contain the expected PEM headers: